 Teaching English as a Foreign Language (TEFL) has become one of the largest education industries in the world.
 The growth of the industry means that there is also a growth of opportunities, especially in China.
 EF English First now proudly boasts over 300 schools across 60 cities in China.
-Your role as a TEFL teacher primarily involves you to deliver English language sessions to groups; these could be children and/or adults.
+Your role as a TEFL teacher primarily involves you delivering English language sessions to groups; these could be children and/or adults.
 You are not just simply a teacher; you are someone who opens up the world of English to students, inspiring them and helping them to shape their futures.
-I could write about how amazing a TEFL career is for a long time, but I’ll try and keep it brief for you.
+I could write about how amazing a TEFL career is for a long time, but I'll try and keep it brief for you.

 For some people, a TEFL is the gateway to an adventure of living in another country.
 For others, it is their first step in their career towards their goals, whatever they may be.
 Most TEFL jobs offer a one-year contract with the option for renewal, so it can be used as a gap-year from studies and it offers you the opportunity to be partially flexible with your career.
 Some people will complete a year and realize that they love it so much that they end up renewing their contracts for several more years.
 Others will ‘call it quits' after a year, but will generally have a better understanding of themselves and career pathway.
 My cousin went abroad to teach English for a year, fast forward 10-15 years and now he's living in Vietnam having taught all over the world, also having opened his own school.